emmett-framework/emmett/README.md

 weppy is released under the BSD License.

-However, due to original licenses limitations, some components are included in weppy under their original licenses, please check the LICENSE file for more details.
+However, due to original license limitations, some components are included in weppy under their original licenses.
+Please check the LICENSE file for more details.